sirasmu/VIA_ICT_Student_Society/meeting.md

 now to clean up my notes... :|

-## Changes within the group
+## Previous events

 - LAN
-    * jacub
+    * Jacub is up for arranging the LAN party again next semester
+    * The LAN party went well but a few things could have been done differently
          * 2 month ahead... sponsers... prizes.. more time
          * more people to help with... there was about 10, but they were not helpful..
 3-4 actuallly organizers... more for   about 5 games.... or smaller with less games
          * online registration
          * A auditorium

 - specialization
     * already picked. the last time...